mariakalafati/DevOpsLabAssignment/Instructions/Docker.md

 ## Create Dockerhub account
 - Visit [https://hub.docker.com/](https://hub.docker.com/)
 - Press `Sign up` if you do not have an account already
-- Suggest signing up with Github or Google (You should then sign in to Docker Desktop using that Docker Hub account)
+- We suggest signing up with Github or Google (You should then sign in to Docker Desktop using that Docker Hub account)

 ## Create a repository
 - Press `Create a repository`